Design Your First Label — Step-by-Step Tutorial with Barcode, Logo & Live Data

 Step 6: Preview Your Labels

-- Click the Preview button in the toolbar
+- Click Print Layout in the toolbar

-- Check that everything fits properly
+- Check that everything fits properly before export

 Step 7: Export and Print

-- Click Download PDF
+- Click Export PDF

 - Open the PDF file